karloie/yaasp/README.md

 ## Why?

-Because Linux + Docker is fun and I wanted a SSH proxy jump server that can be run in read-only mode.
+Because Linux + Docker is fun and I wanted a SSH proxy jump server that could be run in read-only mode.

 ### Features: